How to check progress during a heavy ALTER TABLE

 This is the table that controls what information is retrieved.

-As you can see below, you can get information on wait, stage, transaction, and memory.
+As shown below, you can get information about wait, stage, transaction, and memory.

-This time, we want to obtain information about the execution of ALTER, so we will check that the following items are ENABLED.
+This time, we want to obtain information while ALTER is running, so we will check whether the following items are ENABLED.

 setup_consumers Table